 - What it does: Store sessions on the server side, but isn’t meant as an authentication plugin since it can’t integrate with authentication strategies and automatically creates cookies for unauthorized requests

-We realized that we focused a bit too much on how to avoid security issues when using hapi plugins, and not enough on some of the plugins that get security right.
-With that in mind, we drew up a list of plugins we like at Synopsys that you should consider using in your hapi application.
-Here are the 5 plugins you won’t want to live without:
+We realized that we focused a bit too much on how to avoid security issues when using Hapi plugins, and not enough on some of the plugins that get security right.
+With that in mind, we drew up a list of plugins we like at Synopsys that you should consider using in your Hapi application.
+Here are the five plugins you won’t want to live without:

 - Crumb: Anti cross-site-request-forgery (XCSRF) token generation and validation plugin.
 It works both with regular requests and CORS requests (OWASP recommends using CSRF protection, such as Crumb, along with CORS).
 Synopsys recommends using Crumb v3.0.0 or newer since a CSRF token leakage issue has been fixed when using Crumb with CORS enabled and the request origin does not match those specified in the CORS configuration.